sf-wdi-22-23/modules-23/w01-controlling-the-dom/d1-homework/more-basic-css.md

 - You should always try to use IDs to increase the specificity
 - A class selector beats any number of element selectors

-_Taken from SmahingMagazine.com_

-> Note: Read through these briefly with students but ask students to review on their own [here](http://www.smashingmagazine.com/2007/07/css-specificity-things-you-should-know/)
+_These rules are taken from SmahingMagazine.com_: review therm [here](http://www.smashingmagazine.com/2007/07/css-specificity-things-you-should-know/).

-## Independent Practice - Using CSS to select class and id attributes (10 minutes)
+## Using CSS to select class and id attributes - Practice (15 minutes)

 Go back to your code from the previous independent practice problem and continue to work through these exercises:

-- make the mammals bold
+1. Make the mammals bold.
-- make the birds italic
+1. Make the birds italic.
-- make the fish underlined
+1. Make the fish underlined.

-- create a new unordered ordered list add a list item for each the following plants:
+1. Create a new unordered ordered list add a list item for each the following plants:

     - Dogwood Tree
     - Oak Tree